OfficialBoomi/boomicicd-cli/README.md

 - **conf** has configuration files for Molecule installation
 - **json** has json templates used in the Atomsphere API calls.

-Set the following variables before the scripts are invoked.
+        $ # Set the following variables before the scripts are invoked.
+        $ Or Update in the bin/exports.sh and run source bin/exports
+        $ source bin/exports.sh

+        $ # Get values from user or parameter store
+        $ # The following credentials can be stored in parameter store and retrieved dynamically
+        $ # Example to retrieve form an AWS store "$(aws ssm get-parameter --region xx --with-decryption --output text --query Parameter.Value --name /Parameter.name)

         $ SCRIPTS_HOME='/pathto/scripts'
         $ cd $SCRIPTS_HOME
         $ export accountId=company_account_uuid